TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Dawgsmix** (v1): anime and realistic anatomy focused merged of anything , trinart , f222 , sd1.5
     - **DnD Item** (v1.0): This is a model (dnditem) for creating magic items, for the game Dungeons and Dragons!
 It was trained to be very similar to the official results that are available here: https://www.dndbeyond.com/magic-items
     - **Double Exposure Diffusion** (v2.0): The Double Exposure Diffusion model, trained specifically on images of people and a few animals
+    - **DreamLikeSamKuvshinov** (v1): A mixture of Dreamlike Diffusion 1.0, SamDoesArt V3 and Kuvshinov style models.
+Created mostly for exploring different character concepts with a focus on drawings, but the mix happened to be pretty good at realistic-ish images, all thanks to wonderful models that it uses.
     - **Dreamlike Diffusion** (v1.0): Dreamlike Diffusion 1.0 is SD 1.5 fine tuned on high quality art, made by dreamlike.art
-    - **Dreamlike Photoreal** (v1.0): Dreamlike Photoreal 1.0 is a photorealistic Stable Diffusion 1.5 model fine tuned on high quality photos, made by dreamlike.art.
+    - **Dreamlike Photoreal** (v2.0): Dreamlike Photoreal 1.0 is a photorealistic Stable Diffusion 1.5 model fine tuned on high quality photos, made by dreamlike.art.
     - **Dungeons and Diffusion** (v1): Generates D&D styled characters, trained on art commissions
     - **Eimis Anime Diffusion** (v1): This model is trained with high quality and detailed anime images
     - **Elden Ring Diffusion** (v2): Based on the Elden Ring video game style
+    - **Elldreth's Lucid Mix** (v1.0): It's an all-around easy-to-prompt general purpose semi-realistic to realistic model that cranks out some really nice images.
+No trigger words required
     - **Eternos** (v1.0): A surrealist / Minimalist model
     - **Fantasy Card Diffusion** (v1): fantasy trading card style art, trained on all currently available Magic: the Gathering card art
     - **Funko Diffusion** (v1.0): Stable Diffusion fine tuned on Funko Pop, by PromptHero.